ultral/ultral.github.io/it/ansible-testing-en.md

 2. Removed duplicated tests & simplified dependencies.
 3. Increased amount of Jenkins slaves.
 4. Changed test execution order.
-5. Added ability lint all via a single command, it helped to lint all locally via 1 command.
+5. Added ability lint all roles & playbooks via a single command.
+It helped to lint all locally via the same command.

 ![Ansible refactoring](assets/at_integration_6.png?raw=true "Ansible refactoring")

-As a result, of that changes, the Jenkins pipeline also was changed
+As a result, of those changes, the Jenkins pipeline also was changed:

 1. Generate build stages.
 2. Lint all in parallel.